BitEdits/skynet/README.md

 ### S-Message Format

-The SkyNetMessage structure is compact, designed for swarms of thousands of nodes:
+The Skynet Message structure is compact, designed for swarms of thousands of nodes:

 ```
 typedef struct {